A gaseous RICH detector for SiD or ILD: Overall concept

 \subsection{Number of photoelectrons per ring}

 The number of photoelectrons, $N_\textrm{pe}$, is calculated using:

 where $L$ is the length of the radiator, $\langle\theta_c\rangle$ is the mean Cherenkov angle, and:

-where $\alpha$ is the fine-structure constant, $h$ is Planck's constant, $c$ is the speed of light, and $E$ is the energy of the photon.
+where $\alpha$ is the fine-structure constant, $\hbar$ is the reduced Planck's constant, $c$ is the speed of light, and $E$ is the energy of the photon.
 The Cherenkov angle, $\theta_c$, is given by:

-where $\lambda$ is the wavelength of the photon, $n$ is the refractive index of the medium, and $\beta$ is the Lorentz factor.
-To calculate $N_0$, one also needs to calculate $\textrm{Eff}(E)$, which is the product of all of the efficiencies in the problem, and to determine the refraction index as a function of wavelength to calculate the Cherenkov angle.
-Fig.~\ref{fig:efficiency_refractive_index} shows the refraction index for all gases considered~\cite{Vavra:2014, Ullaland:2005}.
+where $\lambda$ is the wavelength of the photon, $n$ is the refractive index of the medium, and $\beta = v/c$.
+To calculate $N_0$, one also needs to calculate $\varepsilon(E)$, which is the product of all of the efficiencies in the problem, and to determine the refractive index as a function of wavelength to calculate the Cherenkov angle.
+Fig.~\ref{fig:efficiency_refractive_index} shows the refractive index for all gases considered~\cite{Vavra:2014, Ullaland:2005}.
 Fig.~\ref{fig:efficiency_reflectivity} shows reflectivity of various mirror coatings~\cite{LHCb:2008}.
 We chose the reflectivity of Cr/Al/MgF$_2$ coating in the calculation, as indicated on the graph, although a Al/Cr/HfO$_2$ coating could also be considered in future.
-Figs.~\ref{fig:efficiency_PDE_1} and \ref{fig:efficiency_PDE_2} shows photon detection efficiency (PDE) of a single SiPM~\cite{NepomukOtte:2016, GolaConf}.
+Figs.~\ref{fig:efficiency_PDE_1} and \ref{fig:efficiency_PDE_2} show photon detection efficiency (PDE) of a single SiPM~\cite{NepomukOtte:2016, GolaConf}.
 We have chosen the FBK PDE for our calculation.
 Fig.~\ref{fig:efficiency_PMT} shows that a SiPM array has additional losses due to gaps between the pixel elements of the array~\cite{Korpar:2020}, the so called ``packing efficiency''.
 We have chosen a packing efficiency of 65\% in our calculation.
 Fig.~\ref{fig:efficiency_separate} shows the various efficiencies used in our calculation, and Fig.~\ref{fig:efficiency_combined} shows the final efficiency of the SiPM-based and the TMAE\footnote{``TMAE'' $\coloneqq$ ``tetrakis(dimethylamine)ethylene''.}-based detector solutions used by the SLD CRID and the DELPHI RICH.
-The SiPM solution is vastly better than the TMAE solution in terms of overall efficiency, as one can see from Fig.~\ref{fig:efficiency_combined}.
+The SiPM solution is vastly better than the TMAE solution in terms of overall efficiency, as one can see from Fig.~\ref{fig:efficiency_combined}.\footnote{However, because the number of Cherenkov photons is proportional to $1/\lambda^2$, the TMAE-based RICH is considerably better than Figs.~\ref{fig:efficiency_separate} and \ref{fig:efficiency_combined} would suggest.}